Spinal Physiotherapy: Expert Neurological Rehabilitation

 Practical applications of spinal physiotherapy include:

-• Developing home exercise programs that maintain gains between formal therapy sessions
+- Developing home exercise programs that maintain gains between formal therapy sessions

-• Teaching family members safe handling and assistance techniques
+- Teaching family members safe handling and assistance techniques

-• Providing equipment recommendations and training for optimal independence
+- Providing equipment recommendations and training for optimal independence

-• Supporting return to work, education, or volunteer activities through functional training
+- Supporting return to work, education, or volunteer activities through functional training

-• Facilitating participation in adaptive sports and recreational activities
+- Facilitating participation in adaptive sports and recreational activities

-• Addressing specific goals like driving, parenting tasks, or hobby activities
+- Addressing specific goals like driving, parenting tasks, or hobby activities

-Our Specialized Spinal Physiotherapy at Making Strides
+Our Specialised Approach to Neurological Physiotherapy at Making Strides

 At Making Strides, our facilities feature Australia’s longest over-ground gait training tracks, allowing safe practice of walking movements with body weight support.
-Our specialized equipment includes multiple FES devices, adapted gym equipment, and comprehensive transfer training areas.
+Our specialised equipment includes multiple FES devices, adapted gym equipment, and comprehensive transfer training areas.

 Our Purple Family community provides something beyond traditional therapy.
 Training alongside others who understand the challenges of spinal cord injury creates connections that extend far beyond formal sessions.
 These relationships often become lifelong sources of support, encouragement, and shared wisdom.